 The FBI urges IT staffers to “isolate the infected computer immediately.”
 By removing the affected machine from your system, you prevent ransomware from attacking other network locations or shared drives.
 The US Government also recommends that devices that have not been completely corrupted be isolated or shut off.
-Prevent further damage by unplugging the Ethernet connection, disconnecting from WiFi, and switching off impacted machines as soon as you notice the attack.
+Prevent further damage by unplugging the ethernet connection, disconnecting from Wi-Fi, and switching off impacted machines as soon as you notice the attack.
 Ransomware can spread

 Restore after Ransomware Attack